Who will win today Big Bash match: Who is expected to win Brisbane Heat vs Sydney Sixers BBL 11 match? - The SportsRush

 Sydney Sixers preview

-The defending champions Sydney Sixers have won six of their eight games, and their last game was abandoned due to rain.
+The defending champions Sydney Sixers have won six of their nine games, and they lost their last game to Perth Scorchers.
 Josh Philippe is the 3rd highest run-scorer of the season so far, whereas Moises Henriques is the 5th highest.
-The form of James Vince is a concern, but he is a quality player.
-Ben Dwarshius, Sean Abbott, and Hayden Kerr will lead the pace attack, whereas Steve O’Keefe will be back for this game.
-Sean Abbott is looking in brilliant form with both bat and the ball.
+This will be the last game of James Vince this season (if he plays this game).
+Ben Dwarshius, Sean Abbott, and Hayden Kerr will lead the pace attack, whereas Steve O’Keefe will take care of spin.
+Daniel Christian proved his class in the last game, but Shadab Khan will miss this game due to border restrictions.

-Probable XI: Josh Philippe, James Vince, Moises Henriques, Daniel Hughes, Jordan Silk, Daniel Christian, Shadab Khan, Sean Abbott, Ben Dwarshius, Steve O’Keefe, Hayden Kerr.
+Probable XI: Josh Philippe, James Vince, Moises Henriques, Daniel Hughes, Jordan Silk, Daniel Christian, Sean Abbott, Hayden Kerr, Ben Dwarshius, Steve O’Keefe, Jackson Bird.

 Match Prediction